vdeleon/bullwhip_effect/README.md

 ####Here are the 5 steps to producing a product diffusion forecast

-1. Determine:  Historical similarity of innovation and imitation -> Use python program diffusion_query_branch.py to generate a p and q (these are called the imitation and innovation coefficient in the bass model).
+1  Determine:  Historical similarity of innovation and imitation -> Use python program diffusion_query_branch.py to generate a p and q (these are called the imitation and innovation coefficient in the bass model).

    * You gather past products, calculate their diffusion rate and compare your present product to them.

-2. Gather Community data: population size, and adoption statistics - >  Use community test.py split data on the year where Basic diffusion number = 1 (or is projected to equal 6.67% adoption).
+2 	Gather Community data: population size, and adoption statistics - >  Use community test.py split data on the year where Basic diffusion number = 1 (or is projected to equal 6.67% adoption).

    * You gather data on the size and past rates of adoption within your target community and project when (and if) you will reach the critical tipping point.

-3. Execute forecasting programs from that point in time (the basic diffusion number) using the bass model of diffusion.
+3 	Execute forecasting programs from that point in time (the basic diffusion number) using the bass model of diffusion.
 I benchmark the diffusion forecast versus Rob J. Hynman's excellent forecast library in R: diffusion_number_bass.r, diffusion_rforecast.r

    * The programs output both csv tables and png images of the forecast they save the output forecast tables to text (csv) files and images to png files

-4. Next we go back to the commmunity using the tables.
+4 	Next we go back to the commmunity using the tables.
 Execute python program population_size.py: This outputs the forecasted adoption at a given year by combining the projected adoption percentage  with the size of the community.

    * Example: If its projected  20% adoption in 1999 of 1 billion people in China, the program outputs 200 million.

-5. Compare accuracy between diffusion_number_bass and diffusion_rforecast or just use to get an estimate of adoption via each method at a future time
+5 	Compare accuracy between diffusion_number_bass and diffusion_rforecast or just use to get an estimate of adoption via each method at a future time

+   This is essentially (for the example of the internet through countries) a train / test comparision

 ##Future Plans